 Probate does not always have to be time-consuming and difficult, but it often ends this way when not properly managed.
 Probate was created as a means to ensure that an estate is properly settled before the correct heirs receive their inheritance.
 Unfortunately, the process can become complex without the correct legal guidance.

-The probate attorneys at DeLoach, Hofstra & Cavonis, P.A. are here to help facilitate a quick and efficient probate process.
+The probate and trust attorneys are here to help facilitate a quick and efficient probate process.
 We offer practical advice and believe it is part of our job to make things as easy as possible for the personal representative (also known as the "executor").
 If you and your family are dealing with probate issues after the death of a loved one, please do not hesitate to call us for a free initial consultation.

 Different Types of Probate in Florida